- Palladium vs White Gold: What to Consider? - March 15, 2022

 Balas is often referred to as Balas Ruby or Spinel Ruby due to the richness of its red coloring, second only to the ruby.
 Unlike a Ruby, Spinel is typically an opaque stone, offering an option for a bride or groom not interested in the overwhelmingly desired translucent stones.
 Balas has more than just its shade to thank for making our list, but as a member of the Spinel family, it is also accompanied with an Mohs Hardness Rating that ranges between 7.5 and 8!

-Bixbite is an astonishing red gemstones native to the United States.
+Bixbite is an astonishing red gemstones native to the United States, great for colored gemstone engagement rings!
 This Utah exclusive stone is relatively rare and, in good quality, comes with an equally breathtaking price-tag.
 As a member of the Beryl family, Bixbite has an Mohs hardness rating of 7.5.

 Red Garnet, if the name didn’t already give away, is a red variety of the garnet stone.
 In and of itself, Garnet comes in a variety of shades, a trait which has made it a popular go-to in the jewelry world.
 Of the large variety of colors in which this stone comes, red is the most popular and valuable hue.
 As a Garnet, Red Garnet falls within a 6.5 and 8.5 on the Mohs Hardness Rating Scale.